Privacy Policy

 • Preferences cookies.
 We use preferences cookies to remember information that changes the way the Service behaves or looks, such as the “remember me” functionality of a registered user or a user’s language preference.

 • Analytics cookies.
 Our analytics providers, such as Google, use cookies as part of their tools.
 These analytics cookies allow us and our analytics providers to recognize and count the number of visitors to the website, see how visitors interact with the website, see how visitors engage with different functions, and see when visitors are using the website.
 This information helps us to improve our website.
-We use this information so that we can make improvements to the Service.
-We also use analytics cookies to test pages, features or new functionality of the Service to see how our users react to them.
+We use this information so that we can make improvements to the Services.
+We also use analytics cookies to test pages, features or new functionality of the Services to see how our users react to them.
 For more information about Google Analytics, see Google Analytics and Help Scout below.
 You may opt-out of the use of these analytics cookies by following the instructions in Your Choices With Respect To Your Information below.

 • Referral cookies: we allow our business providers to place a cookie on your device that allows us to see whether they had referred you to us and shares this information with Stripe, our third party payment processor.